These are pics of all the exciting pieces that

 white plastic molded lip is

-solenoid valve (this shut off valve is just downstream of the fuel pumps in
+solenoid valve (the solenoid shut valve is just downstream of the fuel pumps in the nose gear

-to allow fuel flow to the heater in the presense of 24 volts.
-This
+to allow fuel flow to the heater in the presence of 24 volts.

 search out